-Our curriculum is based upon the Locally Agreed Syllabus and ‘Understanding Christianity’.
+Our bespoke curriculum is based upon the Locally Agreed Syllabus incorporating resources from RE Today and ‘Understanding Christianity’.
 It aims to ensure that all pupils: